mattmakai/fullstackpython.com/content/pages/examples/flask/flask-helpers-send-file.markdown

 sortorder: 500021016
 toc: False
 sidebartitle: flask.helpers send_file
-meta: Python example code for the send_file callable from the flask.helpers module of the Flask project.
+meta: Python example code that shows how to use the send_file callable from the flask.helpers module of the Flask project.

 send_file is a callable within the flask.helpers module of the Flask project.